leo-burnett/clean-your-phone/README.md

 The resources on Clean Your Phone are meant to be created, adapted, and shared.
 They are best enjoyed in a group setting.

-To download the current version of the zine in printable format, you can go here:
+To download the current version of the zine in printable format, [you can go here](https://leo-burnett.github.io/clean-your-phone/zine/print.pdf)

 To read the zine, head over to the wiki.